big city

 • Keep in mind that the specific therapy activities that you do will be based significantly on the type and severity of your amputation.

-• If you have a lower limb leg prosthetic in addition to other physical complications such as a traumatic brain injury or a spinal cord injury, make sure this is addressed with your medical team.
+• If you have a lower-limb prosthetic in addition to other physical complications, such as a traumatic brain injury or a spinal cord injury, make sure this is addressed with your medical team.

 Important Steps Before Driving with a Prosthetic